On the Doubt about Margin Explanation of Boosting: Background

 \section{Background}

-In statistical community, great efforts have been devoted to understanding how and why \texttt{AdaBoost} works.
-Friedman et al. \cite{Friedman:Hastie:Tibshirani2000} made an important stride by viewing \texttt{AdaBoost} as a stagewise optimization and relating it to fitting an additive logistic regression model.
-Various new boosting-style algorithms were developed by performing a gradient decent optimization of some potential loss functions \citep{Buhlmann:Yu2003,Mason:Baxter:Bartlett:Frean1999,Ratsch:Onoda:Muller2001}.
-Based on this optimization view, some boosting-style algorithms and their variants have been shown to be Bayes's consistent under different settings \citep{Bartlett:Jordan:McAuliffe2006,Bartlett:Traskin2007,Bickel:Ritov:Zakai2006,Breiman2000tech,Jiang2004,Lugosi:Vayatis2004,Mukherjee:Rudin:Schapire2011,Zhang2004ann}.
-However, these theories can not be used to explain the resistance of \texttt{AdaBoost} to overfitting, and some statistical views have been questioned seriously by Mease and Wyner \cite{Mease:Wyner2008} with empirical evidences.
-In this paper, we focus on the margin theory.
+In the statistics community, great efforts have been devoted to understanding how and why \texttt{AdaBoost} works. \cite{Friedman:Hastie:Tibshirani2000} made an important stride by viewing \texttt{AdaBoost} as a stagewise optimization and relating it to fitting an additive logistic regression model.
+Various new boosting-style algorithms were developed by performing a gradient decent optimization of some potential loss functions \citep{Mason:Baxter:Bartlett:Frean1999,Ratsch:Onoda:Muller2001,Buhlmann:Yu2003}.
+Based on this optimization view, some boosting-style algorithms and their variants have been shown to be Bayes's consistent under different settings \citep{Breiman2000tech,Jiang2004,Zhang2004ann,Lugosi:Vayatis2004,Bartlett:Jordan:McAuliffe2006,Bickel:Ritov:Zakai2006,Bartlett:Traskin2007,Mukherjee:Rudin:Schapire2011}, i.e., those studies theoretically ensure that boosting is asymptotically convergent to the Bayes's classifiers.
+However, such theories can not be used to explain the resistance of \texttt{AdaBoost} to overfitting for small sample problems, and some statistical views have been questioned by \cite{Mease:Wyner2008} with empirical evidences.
+In this paper, we focus on margin theory.

 Algorithm 1 provides a unified description of \texttt{AdaBoost} and \texttt{arc-gv}.
 The only difference between them lies in the choice of $\alpha_t$.
 In \texttt{AdaBoost}, $\alpha_t$ is chosen by

 where $\gamma_t= \sum_{i=1}^m D_t(i)y_ih_t(x_i)$ is called the \textit{edge} of $h_t$, which is an affine transformation of the error rate of $h_t(x)$.
 However, \texttt{Arc-gv} sets $\alpha_t$ in a different way.
 Denote by $\rho_t$ the minimum margin of the voting classifier of round $t-1$, that is,